Faith Hill: 2005–2006: Return to country music

 In 2005, Hill returned with her new country album, Fireflies.
 The CD debuted on top of the Billboard Country and all genre album charts, placing her among only a handful of artists to have three consecutive albums debut at number one on both charts.
 The debut single, "Mississippi Girl", became Hill's highest-debuting single.
-The song was specifically written for her by John Rich (of Big and Rich) and Adam Shoenfield of MuzikMafia, and tells the abbreviated story of her life.
+The song was specifically written for her by John Rich (of Big & Rich) and Adam Shoenfield of MuzikMafia, and tells the abbreviated story of her life.
 Hill recorded two other songs by Rich, "Sunshine and Summertime" and "Like We Never Loved at All", both of which became successful singles.
 The title track "Fireflies", "Stealing Kisses" and "If You Ask" were written by artist Lori McKenna and also appear on McKenna's albums.
 They appeared and performed the songs together on the Oprah Winfrey Show and an awards show.
 The album marked a return to Hill's country roots and succeeded in reestablishing her place on country radio.

 In 2006, after a six-year break from touring following the birth of her youngest daughter, Hill and husband Tim McGraw embarked on their Soul2Soul II Tour 2006.
 The tour became the highest grossing country music tour ever with a gross of $90 million.
-It was named "Major Tour of the Year" by the prestigious Pollstar, beating out such heavyweights as Madonna and the Rolling Stones.
+It was named "Major Tour of the Year" by the prestigious Pollstar, beating out such heavyweights as Madonna and The Rolling Stones.